-Tablets are gaining popularity fast - but they don't come cheap.
-Our guide is a rundown of the cheapest big brand tablet deals, including the Kindle Fire HDX, Samsung Galaxy Tab 3 and the Nexus 7.
+Tablets are great, but they don't come cheap.
+Our guide is a rundown of the most sought-after and cheapest tablet deals, including the Kindle Fire HD6, Samsung Galaxy Tab S2, Microsoft Surface 3 and the Google Nexus 9.

-When it comes to choosing one there's lots to consider, like screen size, memory, web access, and of course, price.
+When it comes to choosing one there's a lot to consider, like screen size, storage, web access, and of course, price.
 If you're not sure which device to go for, read our FAQs.

-Or, if you're adamant you want an Apple iPad, read our Cheap iPads guide for info and best buys.
+Or, if it's an Apple iPad you're after, read our Cheap iPads guide for best buys.

 In this guide: